-Two students from The Learning Connexion – Gorgery Cheung and Sophie Arbuckle – are among the 29 finalists in the 2021 Emerging Practitioner in Clay Award, run by the Rick Rudd Foundation.
+Two students from The Learning Connexion – Gorgery Cheung and Sophie Arbuckle – were among the 29 finalists in the 2021 Emerging Practitioner in Clay Award, run by the Rick Rudd Foundation.
 An award of $12,000 is up for grabs for emerging artists making studio ceramics.

-The finalists' works will be exhibited at the Quartz Museum of Studio Ceramics in Whanganui.
+The finalists' works were exhibited at the Quartz Museum of Studio Ceramics in Whanganui.
 The Award is to encourage, foster and promote excellence by emerging makers of studio ceramics in all forms, from tableware to sculpture and from traditional to the avant-garde.
 It is open to artists practicing clay for less than five years.

 We had a chat with the two TLC artists.